Law reform has been achieved. Corporal punishment is prohibited in all settings, including the home.

 “Take action to improve prison conditions, in particular to improve conditions of women’s detention facilities in accordance with international standards, and ensure protection of human rights of all detainees, including guarantees of due process and protection against cruel and inhumane treatment (Slovenia)”

 Brazil was examined in the third cycle in 2017 (session 27).
-No recommendations were made specifically on corporal punishment but the following recommendations were made:
+The following recommendation was made:

-The Government will examine these recommendations and respond by the 36th session of the Human Rights Council in September 2017.
+The Government will examine this recommendation and respond by the 36th session of the Human Rights Council in September 2017.

 Committee on the Rights of the Child, Concluding Observations